mdsol-share/crichton/doc/data_descriptors.md

         descriptors: # Descriptors associated with a form to template a body associated with the 'create' affordance.
           create-drd: # Unique ID that does not collide with 'update' transition descriptor above.
             type: semantic
-            href: drd/update/update-drd # Indicates that this should de-reference update-drd
+            href: update-drd # Indicates that this should de-reference update-drd
             links:
               self: alps_base/DRDs#drd/create/create-drd
               help: documentation_base/Forms/create-drd